 In nearly all cases, IT has to compromise when it comes to bring-your-own-device (BYOD).
 It’s not a good idea not to manage privately owned Mac? that have access to internal systems.
 To treat them exactly like the company’s own Mac devices isn’t an option, either.
 So what should you do?

 Parallels?
 Mac Management for Microsoft?
 SCCM provides admins with the tools to manage corporate and personal devices—without treating them the same way.
 The Configuration Manager collects resources into distinct logical groups, known as collections.
 For example, unknown, unmanaged Mac devices are automatically listed under “Unknown MacOS X Systems.”
 Those collections open up the option to group devices automatically into a range of different “device categories.”
-Parallels Mac Management is capable of automatically creating these device collections within the SCCM Resource Explorer based on specific filter criteria, including system version, device type, and many others.
+Parallels Mac Management is capable of automatically creating two types of device collections within the SCCM Resource Explorer –?all macOS systems and unknown macOS systems –based on specific filter criteria, including system version, device type, and many others.
 This enables admins to treat devices in different ways, thus laying the basis for a specific BYOD-device policy.